 - Winning a complete defense jury verdict for the nation’s largest bakery in a putative antitrust price-fixing class action involving the Texas bread industry for the years 1977-1993, in which a 52,000-member class sought $1 billion in damages.
 The jury verdict of no liability, reached after a three-week trial, was later upheld on appeal by a Texas appellate court.

 - Winning a complete defense jury verdict as lead trial counsel for Compex Technologies, L.L.C. after a two-week trial in Dallas federal court where the plaintiff sought in excess of $40 million in damages arising from contract and complicated misappropriation of intellectual property claims.

-- As lead counsel, secured seven figure jury verdict for a real estate industry client following multi-week trial in 101st Judicial District Court in Dallas of complex real estate development and partnership dispute, which involved claims for breach of contract, breach of fiduciary duty, and defamation.
+- Lead trial counsel for plaintiff real estate industry client securing a seven-figure jury verdict (and defeating all counterclaims) following multi-week trial in 101st Judicial District Court in Dallas of complex real estate development and partnership dispute, which involved claims for breach of contract, breach of fiduciary duty, and defamation.

-- Securing a $10+ million arbitration award – after liability was established by a favorable summary judgment award – in favor of a healthcare industry client in a dispute arising out of the breach of a technology service contract with a vendor.
+- As lead counsel, secured a $10+ million arbitration award – after liability was established by a favorable summary judgment ruling – in favor of a healthcare industry client in a dispute arising out of the breach of a technology service contract with a vendor.

 - Obtaining a favorable arbitration award denying all of claimants’ claims against client VarTec Telecom in a complex dispute involving more than $300 million after two-week expedited proceeding in Washington, D.C.